sneaky-potato/sneaky-potato.github.io/content/about.md

 author = "Hugo Authors"
 +++

-Hi there, you are currently having a one-sided-textual-probably-monotonous-talk with me through this page.
+Hi there, you are currently having a one-sided-textual-probably-monotonous-(tryhard?)-talk with me through this page.
 As the title dictates, let me introduce myself.
 My name is Ashwani Kumar Kamal.
 I'm a second year undergraduate student from the department of Computer Science and Engineering at Indian Institute of Technology, Kharagpur.

-I've worked in frontend development and a have beginner taste in backend development.
+I've worked in frontend development and have a beginner taste in backend development.
 I've done courses on Image processing and Deep Learning.

 In my free time you'd probably find me watching some anime series.